bruchh/co-creating/toolkit/docs/making-the-case/why-we-need-co-creating-our-city.md

 | Adult expertise privileged | Multiple forms of expertise valued |
 | Knowledge produced for decision-makers and expert audiences | Knowledge produced for practical application and shared with stakeholders |

-::: info Principles of 'Co-creating our city' projects
+::: info Principles of 'Co-Creating Our City' projects

-- 'Co-creating our city' projects actively involve members of the studied community and local decision-makers in the process of generating new knowledge about, or understanding of, the needs of their communities.
+- 'Co-Creating Our City' projects actively involve members of the studied community and local decision-makers in the process of generating new knowledge about, or understanding of, the needs of their communities.

-- 'Co-creating our city' projects answer a genuine question about how to improve engagement in local communities and seek to conduct high quality research to produce actionable and impactful findings.
+- 'Co-Creating Our City' projects answer a genuine question about how to improve engagement in local communities and seek to conduct high quality research to produce actionable and impactful findings.

-- 'Co-creating our city' projects strive to involve young people and local decision-makers as co-researchers in as many aspects of the research process as possible.
+- 'Co-Creating Our City' projects strive to involve young people and local decision-makers as co-researchers in as many aspects of the research process as possible.

-- Participants in 'Co-creating our city' projects, whether project leaders, young people, or adults, benefit from taking part and gaining new perspectives to help strengthen their understanding.
+- Participants in 'Co-Creating Our City' projects, whether project leaders, young people, or adults, benefit from taking part and gaining new perspectives to help strengthen their understanding.

-- 'Co-creating our city' projects take into consideration legal and ethical issues surrounding data protection, copyright, intellectual property, confidentiality, attribution, and the impact of any activities on communities.
+- 'Co-Creating Our City' projects take into consideration legal and ethical issues surrounding data protection, copyright, intellectual property, confidentiality, attribution, and the impact of any activities on communities.

-- 'Co-creating our city' participants are adequately compensated and acknowledged in project results and publications.
+- 'Co-Creating Our City' participants are adequately compensated and acknowledged in project results and publications.
 They are informed about the impact of their work and actively involved in sharing findings with stakeholders in their communities.

-- 'Co-creating our city' projects are evaluated for their research, participant experience, and wider societal or policy impact.
+- 'Co-Creating Our City' projects are evaluated for their research, participant experience, and wider societal or policy impact.
 :::

 ::: details Read more: Co-creation in cities and municipalities